ss3sim/ss3sim/inst/ms/ss3sim-ms.md

-The ss3sim package has been used so far to evaluate alternative approaches to deal with time-varying natural mortality [@johnson2013], the importance of composition data [@ono2013], and retrospective patterns in stock-assessment models.
+The ss3sim package has been used so far to evaluate alternative approaches to deal with time-varying natural mortality [@johnson2013], the importance of length and age composition data [@ono2013], and the causes of retrospective patterns in stock-assessment models.
 Along with those studies,
 ss3sim makes many important research opportunities easily approachable.
 Below we outline some examples.